-$$(z-\tau) - (C+z)[(\Theta/\rho{home})(1+k)/(k(1-k)] + (C+\tau)[(\Theta/\rho{ofc})(1+k)/(k(1-k))]$$ (7)
+$$(z-\tau) - (C+z)[(\Theta/\rho{home})(1+k)/(k(1-k))] + (C+\tau)[(\Theta/\rho{ofc})(1+k)/(k(1-k))]$$ (7)

 In (7), the first term illustrates the trade-off between the value of growth enabled by incorporation at home versus the value of tax shields enjoyed if incorporated in an OFC.
 The second term enters (7) with a negative sign, indicating that the premium for incorporation at home increases with investor protection: with larger ρ{home} the term vanishes.
 The third term enters (7) with a positive sign, indicating that the premium for incorporation at home increases with lower investor protection in the OFC: with lower ρ{ofc} the term grows and the home premium becomes more positive.
-Finally, recall the composition of the parameter Θ , which equals $\frac{1}{2} (1-k)^2$ /bk and is therefore always positive.
+Finally, recall the composition of the parameter Θ , which equals $\frac{1}{2}(1-k)^2/bk$ and is therefore always positive.
 The fraction, k, of cash flow rights held by insiders is exogenous in this model.
 When k equals one, Θ is zero and (3) and (4) show that there is no gain to expropriation because insiders are stealing dollar-for-dollar from themselves, and at a cost.

 In thinking about how incorporation in an OFC can affect value, note that we need not constrain ρ{home} to be greater than ρ{ofc} .
-If an OFC offers a simple, low-cost, effective legal environment for firms that incorporate there, we have ρ{ofc} greater than ρ{home} , less rather than more expropriation occurs when a firm incorporates in the OFC, and firm value and other qualities are enhanced rather than weakened.
+If an OFC offers a simple, low-cost, effective legal environment for firms that incorporate there, we have ρ{ofc} greater than ρ{home} , and the reverse when the potential for expropriation dominates the benefits of incorporating in an OFC.
 Furthermore, Doidge, Karolyi, and Stulz (2007) extend the model of Doidge, Karolyi, and Stulz (2004) to include firm level governance in addition to country level governance.
 Among their comparative statics, firm governance, q, is less likely to be changed if its cost of implementation, m, is high, and firm level governance increases if its complement, country level governance, decreases.